|

 24. ethnicity

-an ethnic quality or affiliation resulting from racial or cultural ties
+an affiliation resulting from racial or cultural ties

 The killings were organized, deliberate, and based on ethnicity.